 Don´t take Usaquén for granted; it has more than restaurants and artisan markets!
-Keep reading and find out the hidden gems that are around this plaza.
+Keep reading and find out the exceptional hidden places that are around this plaza.

 Going to Usaquén is a must when you are visiting Bogotá.
 It is surrounded by modern and very cosmopolitan buildings, but within the neighborhood itself, you will find preserved and beautiful colonial architecture that still has the cosmopolitan vibe.
 Usaquén, besides the markets that take place on weekends and holidays, also have amazing restaurants and different entertainment places.
 What you should know is, it also has hidden places around the neighborhood. and I will show you a few you can’t miss!

 In Usaquén, there is a new building that gathers made-in-Colombia fashion and a variety of delicious food (markets, restaurants, and a kind of fancy food court).
 It’s located at “Avenida carrera 7 #120-20” and the name is Boho Expo, or Boho Food Market, if you are referring to the food area.
 But it doesn’t stop there.
 What everybody doesn’t know is that if you go to the food market and locate the elevator, you can go to the 5th floor where the roof garden is.
 It’s open to the public to just look around because it has an amazing view of the neighborhood, but if you want to eat there, you have to wait until the weekend or until their tea Thursday! (you can find these events and others on their instagram account: @BohoFoodMarket).

 What they normally offer on weekends is a brunch or what they call, a slow breakfast.
 They serve a variety of dishes and drinks for brunch while you are inside of one of the green houses surrounded by flowers and plants that are also for sale.